rand3289/OutNet/readme.md

 ##  Future Base Services

+* To support other distributed services OutNet provides a library for signature creation uning private key and verification using public key.
+Your private key does not have to be shared with your other services.
+In addition OutNet needs to provide libraries to register your service with outnet and help you query the OutNet service.

+* OutNet query tool.
+The simplest thing one can write that is based on OutNet is a query tool to find certain types of services and launch a client that supports that service.
+For example a query tool can query the OutNet service and request a list of servers for your favorite game.
+Present it for your selection in a UI.
+When you click a certain server it will start the game and give it a URL (ip and port) on the command line.

 * There is a need for OutNet notification service.
 One of the reasons is there is NO e-mail field shared by the OutNet service to prevent network-wide spam.
 OutNetMsg (OutNetDirect???) receives messages addressed to your public key.
 If it is from some one you trust (their public key is on your white list), it tries to open the message using the protocol/mime specified in the message.
 OutNetMsg can display the message, offer to open/save the message or file, forward it to one of the services running on your system (for example, by acting as a TCP wrapper) or suggest you install a corresponding protocol handler / service.
 For example it might be possible to open a Zoom session this way.
 It has to be able to manage other's public keys to be able to put them on your contact list.
 It should be possible to create "groups" of public keys.
 It should be able to share public keys and public key lists with others and notify of updates.
 Messages from public keys not on your list will be discarded.
 Only direct (non-public) messages will be handled by OutNetMsg.
 Public messages or publicly shared files should be handled by other services.
 HTTPS can be used to ensure end-to-end encryption (no https proxies).